SOMET1010/m-zaka/docs/api-documentation.md

-# Mon Toit API Documentation
+# MZAKA API Documentation

 ## Overview

-Mon Toit is a certified real estate platform in Côte d'Ivoire built as a modern Progressive Web App (PWA) with React, TypeScript, and Supabase backend.
-This comprehensive API documentation covers all endpoints, authentication flows, and integration patterns for developers building on the Mon Toit platform.
+MZAKA is a certified real estate platform in Burkina Faso built as a modern Progressive Web App (PWA) with React, TypeScript, and Supabase backend.
+This comprehensive API documentation covers all endpoints, authentication flows, and integration patterns for developers building on the MZAKA platform.

 ## Base Configuration